morukele/morukele/README.md

 Check out [this list](https://github.com/morukele/Books) of books I plan to read or have already read.
 If you have any book suggestions, you can create a pull request.

 - How to reach me: orukele.dev@gmail.com
-- Languages: Python 🐍, Rust 🦀, C++, and JavaScript 📜
+- Languages: Python 🐍, Rust 🦀, C, and JavaScript 📜
 - Open to work opportunities, particularly on Rust projects.

 ## Open source work: